-Tackling Poverty
+Tackling Global Poverty

 The Co-operative Party believes that everyone has the right to earn a decent living and provide for their family.
 Poverty is political and the co-operative movement has a proud record of helping to tackle global poverty through support for international development and the establishment of self-help initiatives.
+The Co-operative Party believes that intervention from Government should build upon existing co-op structures.

-Concerted action to tackle poverty is even more important in these testing economic conditions.
+Concerted action to tackle poverty is even more important in these testing economic times.
 The recent financial crisis has had a disproportionate impact on the vulnerable in the poorest countries.
 It is the collective responsibility of more economically developed countries to mitigate the social impact of a crisis that was of the developed world's making.